kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai Migration Toolkit

-The purpose of this project is to import content data to [Kontent.ai](https://kontent.ai) projects using various formats and export adapters.
-We provide `Kontent.ai` export adapter by default (meaning you can export data from Kontent.ai and re-import it to the same or different project).
+The purpose of this tool is to facilitate migration to [Kontent.ai](https://kontent.ai) environment using a developer friendly abstraction layer where developers focus on data transformation from external systems rather then spending time on writing customized import scripts.

 > [!TIP]
-> The idea behind this tool is to facilitate migration into `Kontent.ai` from external / 3rd party system.
-This library
-> provides the tools for developers to prepare the data for migration which is stored on File system in designated
+> This library provides the tools for developers to prepare the data for migration in designated format (`json`, `csv`)
-> format.
-Once the migration data is prepared, the `import` functionality (either in code or via CLI) can be used to
+> and `import` functionality (either in code or via CLI) to bring this over to your Kontent.ai environment.The tool
-> start migration into Kontent.ai environment.
-This tool takes care of preparing content items, language variants,
+> takes care of preparing content items, language variants, moving items through workflow, publishing, archiving,
-> moving items through workflow, publishing, archiving, uploading assets, retry policy and more.
+> uploading assets, retry policy and more.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.